 It is important to understand that the role of General Training is not intended to be of immediate benefit to your climbing.
 Its purpose is to generate a base of support to do the specific workouts and the training for climbing.
 General conditioning prepares you for training.

-We assess aerobic fitness for several purposes:
+With these simple tests you assess your current aerobic fitness for several purposes:

 - To determine appropriate aerobic training intensities and ultimately by establishing intensity zones.
+Zones will be explained later.

 - To find out whether or not an athlete has what is known as Aerobic Deficiency Syndrome.